AmoghShet/3D_MUSIC_VIZ/README.md

 # 3D MUSIC VIZ

-This repository contains a 3D music visualization tool written in Python.
+A 3D music visualization tool written in Python.
 The main file, `3D_MUSIC_VIZ.py`, is the latest version of the tool.
 Previous versions of the tool are included as well for reference.

 ## Table of Contents